LightForm-group/lightform_data_explorer/readme.md

 ### Updating a data explorer for the first time

 If you want to update an existing data explorer you will need to clone two repositories, this one and the data one.
-For this example we will use the TiFun project as an example.
+For this example we will use the TiFUN project as an example.
 You only need to do this step once, on subsequent times you want to update the data you can skip straight to the [updating data section](#updating-the-data-and-uploading-to-github).

+Instructions are provided here for git on the command line but you can use a Git GUI if you prefer.

 Find a directory and clone the Flask app:
 ```